alimogh/SmoothClicker/app/dev/misc/wiki.md

     * fixed bug which may produce a force close (NullPointerException on main activity's SwitchButton)
     * fixed bug which may make a white icons bar for full screen views
     * support for romanian, polish and finnish languages
-* _v1.10.0 : Incredible Indri_
+* _v2.0.0 : Incredible Indri_
-    * support for landscape mode for handsets and tablets
-    * more support for 6", 7" and 10" screens devices
-    * standalone mode with an empty activity loading points and config file before starting the click process
     * support for italian and catalan
+    * refactored components
+    * add some references to tutorials about how to root the device
     * fixed some bugs
-    * improved the credits view and other UI components
+    * update and optimize the credits view
+    * update the intro screens
+    * refactor the preferences screen
+    * deal with the new system which manage permissions for Android 6.0+
+    * the intro screen is available from the settings screen as an help
+    * import / export the configuration of the app (process and points) from / to JSON files
+    * play a sound if a click is made
+    * possible to choose its time unit for the click process (ms, s, m or h)
+    * standalone mode using only predefined configuration in JSON files
+    * standalone mode using predefined configuration in JSON files and a screen-recognition-pattern
+    * force the screen to be on if off
+    * keep the screen on if needed
+    * use a Shell script using ADB commands to unlock the screen if needed
+    * possible to define random points when long click on the screen
+    * support for landscape mode for handsets and tablets, for 6", 7" and 10" screens devices

 ***
 ## Licence